By Andreas Voniatis

 Finally, internal skill limitations, listed as a major factor for 3% and somewhat important for 16%, highlight the growing need for specialist expertise as search evolves.
 According to Gartner, this urgency is only set to grow, with traditional search engine volume expected to drop 25% by 2026, as AI chatbots and virtual agents claim more of the search space.

-What Was The Most Important Factor In Your Generative Engine Optimization Agency Selection Process?
+What Was The Most Important Factor In Generative Engine Optimization Agency Business Selection Processes?

 76% of business leaders say that an innovative AI approach was the most important factor in selecting a GEO agency